Could not load file or assembly Microsoft.Extensions.DependencyInjection.Abstractions

 Now to fix this issue, I have followed the below steps

-The first thing I have done is, I have uninstalled the Microsoft.Extensions.DependencyInjection.Abstractions assembly.
-Click on the Uninstall button to uninstall the Microsoft.Extensions.DependencyInjection.Abstractions assembly.
+1. The first thing I did was uninstall Microsoft.Extensions.DependencyInjection.Abstractions assembly.
+Click on the Uninstall button to uninstall Microsoft.Extensions.DependencyInjection.Abstractions assembly.

-Install Microsoft.Azure.Functions.Extensions assembly instead of Microsoft.Extensions.DependencyInjection.Abstractions assembly.
-Search for the Microsoft.Azure.Functions.Extensions and then click on the install button to install the assembly.
-Microsoft.Azure.Functions.Extensions assembly references to the Microsoft.Extensions.DependencyInjection.
-Abstractions package also.
+2. Install the Microsoft.Azure.Functions.Extensions assembly instead of the Microsoft.Extensions.DependencyInjection.Abstractions assembly.
+Search for the Microsoft.Azure.Functions.Extensions assembly and then click on the install button to install it.
+The Microsoft.Azure.Functions.Extensions assembly also references the Microsoft.Extensions.DependencyInjection.
+Abstractions package.

 Here is my Azure function code